The-Research-Scientist-Pod/sorting-visualizer/README.md

 # 🎨 Sorting Algorithm Visualizer

-A dynamic and interactive tool for visualizing the inner workings of various sorting algorithms, built with **React**.
+A dynamic and interactive tool for visualizing the inner workings of various sorting algorithms, built with **Vite + React**.
 Watch algorithms come to life with real-time animations and intuitive controls!

 ---